Just So You Know (American Head Charge song)

 "Just So You Know" is the first single from the album The War of Art by the alternative metal band American Head Charge.
 The single contains several remixes of "Just So You Know", and one unreleased track "Real Life".
-The CD includes the "Just So You Know" music video, audio clips from "The War of Art", Chad Hanks missive, and American Head Charge wallpapers.
+The CD includes the "Just So You Know" music video, directed by Kevin Kerslake, audio clips from "The War of Art", Chad Hanks missive, and American Head Charge wallpapers.
 It was the last participation of Wayne Kile on guitar, who was replaced by Bryan Ottoson, who appears in the music video.
 Shawn "Clown" Crahan did one remix on the single.